 Psalm 17 – Shelter Under the Shadow of His Wings

-The title of this Psalm is simply, A Prayer of David.
-We can’t place it to a specific time in David’s life, because there are too many possible points where this connects with his general circumstances.
-This Psalm is remarkable for its trust in God, its lack of confidence in self, and in its glorious heavenly hope.
+The title of this psalm is simply A Prayer of David.
+We can’t attach it to a specific time in David’s life, because there are too many possible points where this connects with his general circumstances.
+This psalm is remarkable for its trust in God, its lack of confidence in self, and its glorious heavenly hope.